karthik101/30loops-user-docs/30loops-user-docs/rest_api.rst

         }

 Each resource can be retrieved by sending a GET request to the resource URI.
-The resource URI is returned either when a resources gets created in the ``Location`` header, or in the resource listing of this type.
+The resource URI is returned either when a resource gets created in the ``Location`` header, or in the resource listing of this type.

 .. _`Updating Resources`: